textX/Arpeggio/docs/configuration.md

     def grammar():        return ZeroOrMore(["a", "b"], sep=",")

-    # Commas will be skipped during parsing
+    # Commas will be treated as separators between elements
     input = "a , b, b, a"

     parser = ParserPython(grammar)